holycrap872/ucls-hs-intro-to-cs/CourseMaterial/07_wrapup/00_offboarding/lesson_plan.md

 ### Actual Lesson

-- Review:
-    - PythoShop
-    - Functions
-    - Loops
 - Last class of the year... time to reflect
     - Goal of reflection is to solidify knowledge and improve
+    - John Dewey: "We do not learn from experience.
+We learn from reflecting on experience."
     - This class operates on two axes: enjoyment and learning
-        - Learning is to more important one
+        - Learning is the more important one
 - Reflect on various topics covered
     - Things learned:
         - Bits, bytes
         - ASCII scavenger hunt
         - Pictures
         - Grok
-        - Madlibs
+        - Mad Libs
         - 20 Questions
         - Turtles
         - EmojiPics